Posted on: 21 January, 2019

 Application deadline: July 11, 2019

-Rethinking the Political Economy of Place Conference, CPES, St Catharine’s College, Cambridge, UK
+Rethinking the Political Economy of Place Conference, CJRES, St Catharine’s College, Cambridge, UK

 Rethinking the Political Economy of Place: Challenges of Productivity, Inclusion and Power Conference